 - 1 – the widgets that you can use to build your page.
 You can drag and drop and style your selected widgets.

 - 2 – a live preview of your design, including all the widgets that you add.
 This is where you’ll actually build your layout and it looks exactly like it will look to your visitors.

-- 3 – these are helpful settings and controls.
+- 3 – these are helpful and responsive settings and controls.